-Rachel’s practice centers on divorce, domestic violence and child custody matters.
-She also assists with estate planning and drafting documents for clients with complex estate and trust planning needs.
+Rachel’s practice centers on men’s rights in divorce, domestic violence and men’s child custody matters.
 Throughout her several years of hands-on experience, Rachel has come to understand that most of her clients just need someone who will talk to them without talking at them – someone who will clearly explain the process and potential options.
 She also knows that her clients are looking for someone who will be that strong, aggressive advocate that will take every road to find a solution that meets their goals and fits their needs.
 She aims to be that person every day for every client.

 In addition to her practice, Rachel volunteers for a pro bono domestic violence program called Partners for Women & Justice / Rachel Coalition.
 She has gained considerable special training, experience and knowledge that she can put to work in every case she handles.